HuolalaTech/page-spy-web/CONTRIBUTING_EN.md

 - Server: maintained in [HuolalaTech/page-spy-api][page-spy-api] repository;
 - SDK which be injected in client: maintained in [HuolalaTech/page-spy][page-spy-sdk] repository;

-PageSpy is served as a Docker image hosted on Github Package (recommended) / [NPM package][npm-package] or as a binary executable file hosted on the [Release][github-release] page.
+PageSpy is served as a Docker image hosted on GitHub Package (recommended) / [NPM package][npm-package] or as a binary executable file hosted on the [Release][github-release] page.

 ## Repo Setup